Kernix13/beginner-git-commands/README.md

 **Note**: A PR from your branch to the master branch is to request to have your code merged with the master branch.
 When your code is merged delete your branch.
 To delete a branch use `git branch -d branch_name`.

 To pull changes from GitHub to your machine use `git pull origin master` or just `git pull` if you set the upstream already.
 Make sure you are on the master branch.
+What `git pull` does is merge all the changes present in the remote repository to the local working directory.

 If you get this error when trying to delete a branch: